 - Health IT vendors

 - Other health organizations

 Countries around the world have started to invest more capital in medical infrastructure, pharmaceuticals, and healthcare smart analytics solutions.
 The market is growing and will continue to expand, given the benefits of healthcare data analytics.
 It has also risen as a good career option for fresh data science and data analytics graduates or professionals who wish to build their career in the healthcare sector.
 Due to the sensitivity of the profession, the salary offers for healthcare data analysts are lucrative around the world.
 Apart from the remuneration, the opportunities to work with some of the biggest names in the healthcare sector is also worth mentioning.
 Hence, healthcare data analytics is growing to be one of the most rewarding branches of data analytics in the coming future.

-To some, the domain of healthcare data analytics may look new, but it has a lot of potential, especially if you wish to engage in challenging job roles and build a strong data analytics profile in the upcoming years.
+To some, the domain of healthcare data analytics may look new, but it has a lot of potentials, especially if you wish to engage in challenging job roles and build a strong data analytics profile in the upcoming years.
 In this blog, we have covered some of the major topics such as what is healthcare data analytics, its applications, scope, and benefits, etc. We hope it helps you in your decision-making as a healthcare data analytics professional.